nightroman/Invoke-Build/Tasks/Extends/README.md

 `.\src\.build.ps1` and rename its tasks using the prefix `main::`, so that the original task `Build` becomes `main::Build`.

+### Not renamed tasks

+**Already added tasks**

+A task `X` is not renamed on adding if another task named `X` is already added (another script with `X` is extended without a prefix).
+In this case the new task `X` redefines the old.

+> [!NOTE]
+> Extending without a prefix is not recommended as such, unless a script is designed as a common tasks library.

+**Tasks with prefixes**

-Tasks with existing prefixes, i.e. names containing `::` are not renamed.
-The idea is having some tasks with known stable names used as common in extended scripts.
+Tasks with `::` in names are not renamed.
+The idea is having some tasks with known stable names, regardless of extending their script with a prefix or not.

-## The default task

-By design, special dot-tasks (default tasks) are not renamed when `Extends` specifies prefixes.
+> [!NOTE]
+> This is yet another way to design a script as a common task library, to name its tasks with some prefix right away.

+**The default task**

+The dot-task (default) is not renamed.
 When several scripts add dot-tasks, each new redefines old, so that the last added dot-task becomes the build default.

-"Redefined task ..." messages are omitted for dot-tasks, these tasks are expected to be redefined.
+"Redefined task" messages are omitted for dot-tasks, these tasks are expected to be redefined.

+> [!NOTE]
-Avoid referencing dot-tasks by other tasks.
+> Avoid referencing dot-tasks by other tasks.
 Default tasks should be treated as volatile.

 ## Build roots